2013 Virginia Attorney General election: Recount

 It was widely reported that a recount was expected after the results were certified on November 25, 2013.
 According to the Virginia Board of Elections rules, as updated for the November 2013 election: "there are no automatic recounts.
 Only an apparent losing candidate can ask for a recount, and only if the difference between the apparent winning candidate and that apparent losing candidates is not more than one percent (1%) of the total votes cast for those two candidates."
 This race is the second of the past three Virginia attorney general elections to go to a recount.
 In the 2005 race, Bob McDonnell won by 360 votes, with the result certified in December.

 Results

+By congressional district

+Despite losing the state, Obenshain won seven of 11 congressional districts, while Herring won four, including one held by a Republican.